-Passengers and crew evacuating US Air Flight 1549 following emergency water landing in the Hudson River in New York City →
+▲ Passengers and crew evacuating US Airways Flight 1549 following an emergency water landing in the Hudson River in New York City.

-The passengers and crew of US Airways Flight 1549 from New York City to Charlotte, North Carolina expected a routine flight on January 15, 2009.
-But, approximately 2 minutes after takeoff, the plane struck a flock of birds and lost power in both engines.
-The plane was at low altitude (about 3000 feet, 1000 meters), had no power, and was in a large urban area.
-There was danger, not only to passengers and crew, but to tens of thousands of people on the ground.
-It was time for the crew (Captain Chesley B. Sullenberger, First Officer Jeffrey B. Skiles, and Flight Attendants Sheila Dail, Doreen Welsh, and Donna Dent) to put everything they had learned from many years training and experience into practice, and quickly.
+It was time for the crew (Captain Chesley B. Sullenberger, First Officer Jeffrey B. Skiles, and Flight Attendants Sheila Dail, Doreen Welsh, and Donna Dent) to put everything they had learned from many years of training and experience into practice - and quickly.
 The pilots determined that they could not re-start the engines, and did not have sufficient altitude to glide to any airport.
 Their only option was a water landing in the Hudson River.
-The cabin crew prepared passengers for an emergency landing, while the pilots prepared and flew the aircraft.
-The pilots successfully landed in the Hudson River west of mid-town Manhattan.
+The cabin crew prepared passengers for the water landing, while the pilots prepared and flew the aircraft.
+The pilots successfully landed in the Hudson River west of midtown Manhattan.
 All 150 passengers and 5 crew members safely evacuated the plane and were rescued by nearby commercial and rescue boats.
-The time from when the airplane struck the birds until it landed in the river was about 6 minutes!
+The time from when the airplane stuck the birds until it landed in the river was about six minutes!
 The entire crew was later awarded the Master's Medal of the Guild of Air Pilots and Air Navigators for "a heroic and unique aviation achievement."